Smartwatches and scales could aid ICU recovery, pilot study explores

 Summary

-This pilot study is testing whether wearable devices like smartwatches, smart scales, and blood pressure monitors can help people recover after a stay in the intensive care unit (ICU).
+This pilot study is testing whether wearable devices like smartwatches, blood pressure monitors, and smart scales can help patients recover after a stay in the intensive care unit (ICU).
 Many ICU survivors face physical and mental challenges, known as Post-Intensive Care Syndrome.
-The study will give some participants wearable devices and bi-weekly health summaries, with optional lifestyle coaching, to see if these tools are practical and helpful.
-Over 6 months, researchers will track how well participants use the technology and whether it improves their quality of life.
+The study will enroll 60 adults who had a heart condition or diabetes and were in the ICU for at least 48 hours.
+Participants will either receive standard care, use wearables alone, or use wearables plus bi-weekly health summaries and optional lifestyle coaching.
+The goal is to see if these tools are practical and helpful for recovery.

 Get updates